Posted on January 06, 2020 by Chad Pegura | 310 comments

 Essential Oil – try Peppermint, Spearmint or Cinnamon

 1. Baking soda is the primary ingredient.
-In a small bowl add 6- 8 tablespoons of backing soda
+In a small bowl add 6- 8 tablespoons of baking soda

 3. Slowly add a little pure virgin coconut oil until you reach the ideal texture.